-- Injection of ethanol as a carbon substrate was successful in reducing dissolved Cr(VI) concentrations.
-Monitoring wells located in zones where organic carbon distribution was the most successful (particularly PT-7M, PT-7D, PT-8S, and MW-24A) saw reductions in Cr(VI) concentrations from as high as 7,260 μg/L to less than 0.2 μg/L. - Horizontal distribution of tracer was complicated by vertical "short-circuiting" of the recirculation wells (i.e., a significant portion of amended water traveled vertically from the injection well screen to the extraction well screen).
+- Horizontal distribution of tracer was complicated by vertical communication through the aquifer between individual recirculation well screens (i.e., a significant portion of amended water traveled vertically from the injection well screen to the extraction well screen).
 This effect was more pronounced in PTR-1 than PTR-2.
-Attempts to optimize the recirculation hydraulics during operation were somewhat successful in reducing short-circuiting and enhancing reagent distribution between wells. - As observed in the floodplain ISPT, the establishment of actively reducing conditions resulted in the release of the secondary byproducts iron, manganese, and arsenic.
-Given the much higher localized concentrations of organic carbon in the upland ISPT due to vertical short-circuiting, concentrations of these byproducts were correspondingly higher; as high as 97.4 μg/L for arsenic, 21,400 μg/L for manganese, and 11,200 μ g/L for iron.
+Attempts to optimize the recirculation hydraulics during operation were somewhat successful in reducing vertical communication and enhancing reagent distribution laterally between wells. - As observed in the floodplain ISPT, the establishment of actively reducing conditions resulted in the release of the secondary byproducts iron, manganese, and arsenic.
+Given the much higher localized concentrations of organic carbon in the upland ISPT due to vertical short-circuiting, concentrations of these byproducts were correspondingly higher; as high as 97.4 μg/L for arsenic,

+$21,400 \,\mu g/L$ for manganese, and $11,200 \,\mu g/L$ for iron.
 These results demonstrate that byproduct generation is directly related to the strength of the reducing environment created.
 The reducing environment can be adjusted to minimize byproduct liberation without negatively impacting Cr(VI) reduction by properly controlling organic carbon dosing and distribution.
+The strategy to minimize byproduct generation is to introduce the minimum amount of carbon necessary to establish reducing conditions for Cr(VI) reduction.
+These relationships between TOC dosing and byproduct generation will be verified during remedy implementation.
+Specifically, the monitoring program will be implemented to assess Cr(VI) treatment, TOC consumption, and byproduct generation as the remedy proceeds (see NTH IRZ data quality objectives in Appendix L, Volume 2, Section 2.2.1 for the NTH IRZ, and monitoring program details in Section 4, Appendix L, Volume 2).

-Increases in dissolved barium were observed in zones that received the highest concentrations of TOC, with barium concentrations as high as 2,800 μg/L observed in PT-7D the year following the ISPT (collection of barium data began in August 2009).
+• Increases in dissolved barium were observed in zones that received the highest concentrations of TOC, with barium concentrations as high as 2,800 μg/L observed in PT-7D the year following the ISPT (collection of barium data began in August 2009).
 Of the four wells that exhibited the highest barium increases (PT-7M, PT-7D, PT-8S, and MW-24A), the observed barium concentrations correlated with the level of sustained TOC concentration over the course of the pilot test.
 PT-7D (sustained TOC of 8,000 to 10,000 mg/L) exhibited the highest barium concentration of 2,800 μg/L. MW-24A had one measured TOC concentration of 12,000 mg/L, but all other values were below 6,000 mg/L; observed barium concentrations in this well exhibited a peak of 229 μg/L. These results suggest that barium concentrations can be limited if the strength of the reducing environment (as established by the TOC concentration) is controlled.